-The 2024 CCLA Modern Slavery UK Benchmark, published in November, also gave us a strong platform for engagement with policy professionals.
-In December, we presented our findings at both the Westminster Legal Policy Forum and the Cross Whitehall in Supply Chains.
+The 2024 CCLA Modern Slavery UK

+Benchmark, published in November, also gave us a strong platform for engagement with policy professionals.
+In December, we presented our findings at both the Westminster Legal Policy Forum and the Cross Whitehall Group on Forced Labour in Supply Chains.